ZhangJUJU/HOT-DA/README.md

  3 - `/Objetcs/Experimentation_Objects.ipynb`

- We also release the used `datasets`
+ We also release the used `datasets` (within each of the three files)

  ## Scripts for figures:

-○ Comparaison with structure-target-agnostic methods - `/HOT-DA/Comparaison with structure-target-agnostic methods.ipynb`
+○ Comparaison with structure-target-agnostic methods - `/Comparaison with structure-target-agnostic methods.ipynb`

-○ Wasserstein-Spectral clustering - `/HOT-DA/Wasserstein Spectral Clustering.ipynb`
+○ Wasserstein-Spectral clustering - `/Wasserstein Spectral Clustering.ipynb`

-○ Decision boundary on moons dataset - `HOT-DA/Moons_DecisionBoundary.ipynb`
+○ Decision boundary on moons dataset - `/Moons_DecisionBoundary.ipynb`

 ## Other scripts:

-● Main class for our algorithm:  `HOTDA.py`
+● Main class for our algorithm:  `/HOTDA.py`